 The road to finding, hiring and retaining good employees is not an easy one.
 But it all starts with a good job description.

-A well-written position description can help you target top talen, and reduces the risk of role ambiguity.
+A well-written position description can help you target top talent, and reduces the risk of role ambiguity.
 So, it’s important to learn how to get it right.

-Use our checklist (+ template) to guide you on your way to crafting the perfect job description!
+Use our checklist (+ position description template) to guide you on your way to crafting the perfect job description!

 Start with a clear job title

 Nowadays, some employers feel compelled to get super creative with their position titles.
 But this might not be the best way to attract the perfect candidate or keep your employees happy.

 Non-traditional job titles like “Data Storyteller,” “Innovation alchemist” and “Engineering Guru” can certainly make a relatively unexciting role seem more appealing.
 However, they are not searchable, and mean nothing to a job seeker.
 That means you may miss out on truly qualified candidates if you’re planning to hire.

 What’s more, research shows that 70% of office workers would take a better job title over a bump in salary.
 That shows that many employees define themselves – their self esteem and their status – on their job title.
 So, creating a professional-sounding and comprehensible headline can really make a difference to ensuring your employees feel valued.

 The bottom line?
 Be sure to keep your job titles clear and concise.
 And use industry or job-related keywords that are searchable, understandable and accurately describe the position.

 A great job description should describe the skills needed to perform the role and outline where the job fits within the company.
 It can also underpin employment contracts and may be used to performance manage.